What are the types of yellow discharge?

 - Swelling and redness of the vulva and vagina

 - Frequent urge to urinate

 - Pain or discomfort during urination

 Trich is treated with antibiotics.
 A person who is diagnosed with trich should inform all of their sexual partners even if they do not have symptoms.

 Chlamydia or gonorrhea

 Chlamydia and gonorrhea are both STIs that are often asymptomatic.
-They are common infections that are easily treated with antibiotics.
-Left untreated for a long time, these STIs may lead to complications including PID, ectopic pregnancy, chronic pelvic pain due to adhesions, infertility, complications in pregnancy and more.
+These common infections are easily treated with antibiotics.
+If left untreated for a long time, they can lead to complications like pelvic inflammatory disease (PID), ectopic pregnancy, chronic pelvic pain due to adhesions, infertility, complications in pregnancy, and more.

-For this reason, it’s a good idea to get tested for STIs frequently, especially if you’ve recently had sex with a new sexual partner or if you have multiple sexual partners.
+That’s why it’s a good idea to get tested for STIs frequently, especially if you’ve recently had sex with someone new or have multiple sexual partners.